 You may have noticed that it’s not January.
 Most goal-setting and planning articles get written in January, to coincide with people’s brief bursts of hope in the wake of New Year’s resolutions.
 And most of those grand goals and plans get forgotten by Valentine’s Day.

-I’m writing this in June because I want you to think of goal-setting in a different way.
+I’m writing this in the middle of the year because I want you to think of goal-setting in a different way.
 I want you to disconnect from the New Year’s flurry of diets and gym memberships, and think of it instead as a business activity, something you need to do for the health of your freelance business.
 And think of it as a long-term activity, something you’ll keep doing week after week, month after month, year after year.

 If you do it right, setting and tracking your goals won’t take up much of your time—in fact it will free up time for you.
 It will keep you focused on the truly important things in your life and in your business, ensuring that you’re spending time on tasks that will move your business forward and help you achieve success in what truly matters to you.
 So get started today!